termicoder/termicoder/README.md

 View, Code, Submit directly from terminal
 Made with :heart: by [Divesh Uttamchandani](https://github.com/diveshuttam)

 ### A python based command line interface for helping in competitive programming.
-Termicoder aims at automating and simplifying the process of coding, testing and submitting problems to Online Judges so that one can concentrate only on algorithms
+Termicoder aims at automating and simplifying the process of coding, testing and submitting solutions to Online Judges so that one can concentrate only on algorithms

 <h3 align="center">